 git bisect start # starts the bisecting session git bisect bad # marks the current revision as bad git bisect good revision # marks the last known good revision

-After this git will automatically checkout a revision halfway between the known “good” and “bad” versions.
-You can now run your specs again and mark the commit as “good” or “bad” accordingly.
+After this, git will automatically checkout a revision halfway between the known “good” and “bad” versions; you can now rerun your specs and mark the commit as “good” or “bad” accordingly.

 git bisect good # or git bisec bad